The candidates on this list have the 10 nominations required to be on the election ballot and have completed the

 Nominated by: Shashi Bhushan Ramasamy Panchavarnam Nataraju Kothuru Ulrich Kleber Bin Hu Shane Wang Ulas Kozat Joseph Wang Prem Sankar Gopannan Satya Kada

 Prakash has 35+ years of Telco/ICT experience with MSEE from IIT Bombay.
-He is a current Board of Director for Openstack 2018, IEEE SCW SC Vicechair, NFIC-2018 Chair, and has been a veteran consultant on NFV, MANO, VIM, Virtualization, Conatainerization, Microervcies, 5g Core/Edge/Access, Network Slicing and Verical Industry solutions.
-The companies he has served for include Micronic Devices, IDM, Microdata Consulatnts, Intelligent System, Tandem, WinVision, AT&T Mobility, seven.com, coverity.com, AT&T Labs, Futurewei/Huawei Technologies and currently at Dell.
+He is a current Board of Director for Openstack 2018, IEEE SCW SC Vice Chair, NFIC-2018 Chair, and has been a veteran consultant on NFV, MANO, VIM, Virtualization, Conatainerization, Microservices, 5G Core/Edge/Access, Network Slicing and Vertical Industry solutions.
+The companies he has served for include Micronic Devices, IDM, Microdata Consultants, Intelligent System, Tandem, WinVision, AT&T Mobility, seven.com, coverity.com, AT&T Labs, Futurewei/Huawei Technologies and currently at Dell.
 He was also part of Valley start-ups and other IT /Internet Data Center ventures in late 90's and early 2000.
-He brought to table the experience building Platform PoCs using OpenStack eco system .Has been a regular attendee of OpenStack, OPNFV, 3GPP NFV/MEC,IEEE forums over last several years in Bay area as well globally in US, China & India.
+He brought to table the experience building Platform PoCs using OpenStack ecosystems.
+He has been a regular attendee of OpenStack, OPNFV, 3GPP NFV/MEC,IEEE forums over the last several years in the Bay Area as well as globally in US, China & India.

 Nominated by: Vaidyanath Manogaran Kavit Munshi Alok Kumar BalaGopalaKrishna Ramanadam Tristan Goode Himanshu Dwivedi Sayali Lunkad Sanjay Upadhyay Ritesh Sarraf vibhor sharma